Artist: Joachim Patinir (Netherlandish, Dinant or Bouvignes, active by 1515–died 1524 Antwerp)

 Date: ca. 1512–15

 Medium: Oil on wood

 Dimensions: Shaped top: central panel, overall, with engaged frame, 46 1/4 x 32 in.
 (117.5 x 81.3 cm); each wing, overall, with engaged frame, 47 1/2 x 14 in.
 (120.7 x 35.6 cm)

 Credit Line: Fletcher Fund, 1936

-A milestone in the history of European landscape painting, this intact altarpiece may have been made for a church in southern Germany.
-Its outside wings show Saint Sebald, patron saint of Nuremberg, and Saint Anne with the Virgin and Christ Child.
-Following Netherlandish tradition, large-scale sacred figures dominate the foreground: Christ, who is baptized in the Jordan River, Saint Jerome, and Anthony the Hermit (shown with the monsters that assailed him).
-The true subject of the picture, however, is Patinir's splendid panoramic landscape, which the viewer is encouraged to travel through visually in the manner of a pilgrimage.
+Acknowledging Patinir’s leading role in a new genre, Albrecht Dürer referred to the artist in 1521 as the "good landscape painter."
+This intact altarpiece was probably a German commission, since its exterior wings show Sebald, patron saint of Nuremberg, and Saint Anne with the Virgin and Child.
+Following Netherlandish tradition, large-scale sacred figures dominate the foreground of the interior: Saint John baptizing Christ, Saint Jerome, and Saint Anthony the Hermit with the monsters that assailed him.
+The picture’s true subject, however, is the magnificent panoramic landscape, which the viewer is encouraged to travel through visually in the manner of a pilgrimage.